SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 ### Event logs used by Active Directory app

 This section provides instructions for configuring log collection for Active Directory running on a non-Kubernetes environment for the Sumo Logic app for Active Directory.
-Tails and parses logs from windows event log API are collected using the [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) library.
+Tails and parses logs from Windows event log API are collected using the [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) library.

 #### Log types